psequel/psequel/README.md

 **&nbsp;No offense to the Java community.
 I am a Java developer myself and I like JVM a lot.
 I just dislike Java desktop apps personally.*

-### Is PSequel open-source?
+### Is PSequel open source?
 No. There is no plan to open source it at this moment.

 ### Is PSequel a forked version of Sequel Pro?
 No, PSequel is written from scratch in Swift 2, although PSequel's UI is highly inspired by Sequel Pro.

-### Why OS X 10.10+ only?
+### Why macOS 10.10+ only?
 I am developing PSequel in my spare time.
-By supporting OS X 10.10+ only, I can keep the codebase simpler and save time by not testing it in older versions of OS X. And, less code, less bugs.
+By supporting macOS 10.10+ only, I can keep the codebase simpler and save time by not testing it in older versions of macOS.
+And, less code, less bugs.

 ### What's the current status of PSequel?
 PSequel is still in its early stage.
 My plan to implement most features in Sequel Pro.
 If you think a feature is important, please let me know and I'll adjust its priority based on its popularity.

 ### How do I report bugs or suggest new features?
 Use [Github issue tracker](https://github.com/psequel/psequel/issues).
 Please try not to create duplicate issues.
 If you are reporting multiple bugs or suggesting multiple features, please create separate issues for each bug/feature.
-Please include your OS X, PostgreSQL and PSequel versions when reporting a bug.
+Please include your macOS, PostgreSQL and PSequel versions when reporting a bug.
 If you don't have a Github account, you could report bugs [here](http://www.psequel.com/report_bugs).

 ### How do I support the development of PSequel?
 If you like PSequel, please report bugs and/or [help spread the word](https://twitter.com/psequel).